-If your website doesn't have loaders, you can use Cascading Style Sheet (CSS) to create this animation.
-In this post, we'll explain how you can do that as well as provide some examples that your team can use as inspiration.
+While some website builders or themes will offer built-in animation features, you can create your own using CSS.
+In this post, we'll explain how you can do that with some basic web design knowledge, and provide some examples that your team can use as inspiration.

 There are many different tools that can build loading animations.
 However, one of the most practical ones is CSS.
 Let's explore why in the section below.